PSF Frequently Asked Questions

 I missed the eligibility window because I took a leave of absence for personal reasons during the clinical training portion of my fellowship.
 Will the foundation make an exception, so that I can apply?

-Generally, the length of a parental leave or other well-justified leave for pressing personal or family situations (e.g., family care responsibilities, disability, illness or active military duty) may be deducted from the time requirements.
-However, you must still receive approval from the foundation by submitting an exemption request (see below) by 5 p.m., ET on May 3, 2019.
+Generally, the length of a parental leave or other well-justified leave for pressing personal or family situations (e.g., family care responsibilities, disability, illness or active military duty) or COVID-19-related delays may be deducted from the time requirements.
+However, you must still receive approval from the foundation by submitting an exemption request by 5 p.m.
+ET on Nov.
+10, 2020.
 Without submission of the exemption request by this deadline, your application will not be considered.
+Please see the Request for Applications for additional information.

 What is DDCF's definition of clinical research?